furiko-io/docs/docs/guide/execution/job/sample-configuration.md

 metadata:
   generateName: jobconfig-sample-
 spec:
+  # Specify the type of Job.
+  type: Adhoc

   # Map of key-value pairs to substitute into the task template.
   substitutions:
     option.username: Example User

   # Describes how to create the Job.
   template:
-    # Task configuration for the Job.
-    task:
+    # Specifies how to run the job in parallel.
+    parallelism:
+      # Run 3 tasks in parallel.
+      withCount: 3

+      # Wait for all 3 tasks to succeed before deemed as successful.
+      completionStrategy: AllSuccessful

+    # Specifies maximum number of attempts for each task, defaults to 1.
+    maxAttempts: 3

+    # Optional delay between each task retry.
+    retryDelaySeconds: 10

-      # Optional duration in seconds for how long the task should be pending
+    # Optional duration in seconds for how long each task should be pending for
     # until it gets killed.
-      pendingTimeoutSeconds: 1800
+    taskPendingTimeoutSeconds: 1800

+    # Forbids force deletion of tasks.
+    forbidTaskForceDeletion: true

+    # The template for each task to be created by the Job.
+    taskTemplate:
-      # Specify the template to create the task.
+      # Specify how to create the task as a Pod.
+This is just a PodTemplateSpec.
-      template:
+      pod:
         spec:
           containers:
             - args: